sgmurphy/wordpress-plugins/woocommerce-mercadopago/readme.txt

 == Changelog ==

+* Added:
+- Added validation on user permissions to download plugin logs.
+- Increased plugin wordpress tested version to the latest available.
 * Fix:
-- Addressed an funnel metrics issue
+- Addressed an issue where discount and commission calculations were not being shown correctly on order details.

 [See changelog for all versions](https://github.com/mercadopago/cart-woocommerce/blob/main/CHANGELOG.md).